niirex1/PGT_Project/README.md

 ## About PGT

 To address these challenges, we introduce the **Particle Gravitational Translearner (PGT)**.
-This novel approach is a fusion of a semi-supervised optimization and transductive learning methodology.
+This novel approach is a fusion of semi-supervised optimization and transductive learning methodology.
 PGT delves deep into data preprocessing, transforming the textual smart contract source code into dense numerical vectors.
 This transformation is pivotal as it captures intricate semantic relationships between tokens, enhancing the feature selection process.

 ### Feature Selection